Easter egg: History

 Influential 19th century folklorist and philologist Jacob Grimm speculates, in the second volume of his Deutsche Mythologie, that the folk custom of Easter eggs among the continental Germanic peoples may have stemmed from springtime festivities of a Germanic goddess known in Old English as Ēostre (namesake of modern English Easter) and possibly known in Old High German as *Ostara (and thus namesake of Modern German Ostern 'Easter').
 However, despite Grimm's speculation, there is no evidence to connect eggs with a speculative deity named Ostara.
 The use of eggs as favors or treats at Easter originated when they were prohibited during Lent.
 A common practice in England in the medieval period was for children to go door-to-door begging for eggs on the Saturday before Lent began.
 People handed out eggs as special treats for children prior to their fast.

 Although one of the Christian traditions are to use dyed or painted chicken eggs, a modern custom is to substitute chocolate eggs, or plastic eggs filled with candy such as jelly beans; as many people give up sweets as their Lenten sacrifice, individuals enjoy them at Easter after having abstained from them during the preceding forty days of Lent.
-These eggs can be hidden for children to find on Easter morning, which may be left by the Easter Bunny.
+These eggs can be hidden for children to find on Easter morning, which is said to be left by the Easter Bunny.
 They may also be put in a basket filled with real or artificial straw to resemble a bird's nest.

 While the practice of giving away easter eggs is, to this day, popular, it was briefly banned in 1916s Hungary in the Easter Egg Act, due to the scarcity caused by the ongoing war, and the ban was only lifted when the war ended.
 The contemporary news reports emphasised however, that the locsolás was still legal to practice.